Nature Medicine February 28, 2022

 Composite of cardiovascular death or hospitalization for heart failure

-Key result: Empagliflozin reduced the combined risk of cardiovascular death or hospitalization for heart failure in patients with HFpEF.
+Key result: Empagliflozin significantly reduced the combined risk of cardiovascular death or hospitalization for heart failure in patients with HFpEF.

 Tailored to your role